As critical as social media is to your business, like the proverbial two-edged-sword, it can spell disaster if it’s done wrong.

 Their focus on the black and township markets means they are all too familiar with racial stereotypes, cliches and cultural missed cues that are all too common in social media and advertising campaigns.

-Lemok creates and manages social media strategies for clients with the aim of helping them steer clear of such brand-damaging disasters.
+Lemok creates and manages social media strategies for clients to help them steer clear of such brand-damaging disasters.

 “I think brands sometimes try too hard on social media.
 They want to be part of the conversation so bad that they miss the mark.
 Social media and digital marketing should not be about trying too hard.
 At the end of the day, digital marketing and social media is about helping your customers, not necessarily being part of the conversation,” says Mokubela.